Application and Missing Items

 Once your application and fee have been submitted, it takes a few days for your application to be downloaded by NC State.
 You will receive an email confirming we have received your application and a link to check your status and view missing items within two weeks.
 We would also encourage you to keep a close eye on your spam folder for an email from email@example.com during this time period, as it is possible for our emails to end up there.

 Additionally, it takes about two weeks to process all your documents.
-Your application may say it is incomplete due to a missing transcript – it typically takes at least a week to be processed, evaluated and entered into the system.
+Your application may say it is incomplete due to a missing transcript – it can take up to two weeks to be processed, evaluated and entered into the system.

 We encourage you to contact our office at firstname.lastname@example.org or 919-515-2434 to speak with an admissions officer.

-To apply for summer, you will need to select your entry term as fall and email us at firstname.lastname@example.org to request your application be updated to summer entry.
+To apply for summer, you will need to select your entry term as fall.
+If admitted, you can email us at email@example.com to request your application be updated to summer entry.
 We will then consider you for entry for Summer Session II which begins at the end of June.

 If you have received an admission decision, we will consider your major change request but it will not have an effect on your current admission decision.
 If you are admitted, we will review your requested major on a space available basis.
 You will need to submit your major change request by emailing our office by the following deadlines: